 Around the World In Ever Increasing Circles

-Our lifestyle has given us a freedom of spirit, a feeling of accomplishment, and independence
+Our lifestyle has given us freedom of spirit and a feeling of accomplishment,

-A city boy meets a country girl who always says yes to an adventure, and together they migrate to Australia, where they build a boat in a backyard that carries them and their two infant sons around the world in ever increasing circles.
-These voyages of education take their infant sons to their final years of high school.
+A city boy meets a country girl who always says yes to an adventure.
+Together they migrate to Australia, where they build a boat in a backyard that carries them and their two infant sons around the world in ever-increasing circles.
+These voyages of education take the children to their last years of high school.

 Our Latest ~